oroinc/documentation/frontend/back-office/css.rst

 compiled CSS to SCSS sources.
 So, in browser's web inspector (e.g., Google Chrome), you can see which SCSS code is styling an element directly.

-The assets building takes some time.
-So better build only the theme that is currently required.
+The assets building takes some time, so it is better to build only the theme that is currently required.
 To speed up the process, add a theme name after the build command.

 .. code-block:: none